Consumer Reports has no financial relationship with advertisers on this site.

 Be Careful About Tapping Home Equity

 Taking a home equity loan may look attractive because you typically can get a much lower interest rate than with federal parent loans.
-Home equity lines of credit are averaging 5.79%, according to Bankrate.com vs. the 7.60% percent PLUS loan rate.
+Home equity lines of credit are 5 percent to 6 percent depending on how much you borrow and your financial picture, according to Bankrate.com, vs. the 7.08 percent percent PLUS loan rate.

 But there are a lot of reasons to be wary of this option.
 The money you get from a home equity loan is counted as income and could make it harder for your child to qualify for financial aid.

-It’s also a less attractive move under the new tax law that took effect this year.
+It’s also a less attractive move under the new tax law that took effect in 2018.
 You are no longer allowed to deduct the interest on a home equity loan if you use it to pay for college.